sammanomar/project11/README.md

 - Apart from these issues there have been several minor issues.
 The majority of these has been due to miss spelled tags, attributes and other mistakes.
 Solution: The errors were easily corrected.

-# 20. Validator Testing
+## Validator Testing

 - HTML
 No errors were were returned through all pages when passing through the official W3C Validator except the contact page.
 W3C HTML Validator
 ![](/assets/screenshots/html.png)

 Error at contact page with iframe at W3C HTML Validator.
 I couldn't fix the issue because the map is 100% responsive.
-I tried to fix replace the attributes at css but it didn't respond correctly.
+I tried to add a smiliar attributes at css but it didn't respond correctly.
 Because these attribute are from older version of html but not html5
 ![](/assets/screenshots/usolved.png)